 When Does Book Clutter Become a Problem?

 Many readers enjoy having an extensive collection of their favorite books in their homes.
 This is totally fine.
-Avid readers will undoubtably have many more than thirty books that “spark joy” in their personal libraries.
+Avid readers will undoubtedly have many more than 30 books that “spark joy” in their personal libraries.
 Having a collection of books can be a wonderful thing, as long as it is well organized and doesn’t overtake your entire living space.
 When books start getting in the way of being able to do other activities in your home, that is when you start to have a problem.

 There is no specific magic number that will tell you when you have too many books.
 For someone who has the space to keep large bookshelves lining every wall of their home, even thousands upon thousands may not be too cluttered.
 However, someone else living in a small apartment may find themselves overwhelmed with just a couple dozen books strewn about their living space.

 It’s not uncommon for book lovers’ book collections to expand well beyond the limits of their bookshelves, eventually spreading to every square inch of available surface space.
 Once books start piling up in places other than your bookshelves, it is a good idea to begin thinning the herd.

 Look around your home.
 Do you have stacks of books on tables, desks, or even piled up from the floor?
 Are you tripping over books, or finding it difficult to find space for other needed items?
 If so, it is time to find new homes for some of your books.

 Deciding Which Books to Keep